You can fill in a online feedback form to provide feedback to the NDIA.

 What happens when you make a complaint?

-- take immediate action where there appears to be a high risk of harm, neglect or abuse
+- act immediately where there appears to be a high risk of harm, neglect or abuse

 When we contact you to talk about your complaint we may ask you to provide more information to help us understand the nature of your complaint.